Justus ǁGaroëb

-Gaob Dr. Justus ǀUruhe ǁGaroëb (born 16 December 1942) is the Gaob (King) of the ǂNūkhoe ǁAes (Damara Nation) as of 1977 [year of customary designation] and is the longest serving supreme traditional leader in recorded history.
-Historical accounts (both oral and academic) have it that most gaogu (kings) reigned for 25 years (average), whilst the nation celebrated the Sapphire Anniversary of the ǁGaroëb dynasty.
-He (just like most if not all pre-independence traditional leaders was active in national politics and was at the forefront of the Namibian struggle for Indendence.
-Gaob Dr. ǁGaroëb was a staunch opponent of South African rule and led the oppositional Namibia National Front in the late 1970s and founded the United Democratic Front (UDF) in 1989.
+Justus ǀUruhe ǁGaroëb (born 16 December 1942) is a Namibian traditional ruler and politician who is the current Gaob of the Damara people since 1977.
+He is the longest serving traditional ruler in recorded history, and was previously a supporter of the resistance to apartheid.
+He is the founder and former leader of the Namibia National Front and the United Democratic Front (UDF).

+Early life and career

-ǁGaroëb was born in ǃGuidiǁgams [literally Fountain of the Reed Dancers] alias Omaruru, Erongo Region.
-He went to school at the Augustineum Training College in Okahandja and then started to study medicine at the University College of Zululand in South Africa.
+ǁGaroëb was born on 16 December 1942 in Omaruru (ǃGuidiǁgams), in the Erongo Region.
+He went to school at the Augustineum Training College in Okahandja before studying medicine at the University College of Zululand in South Africa.
 He did not finish his studies due to family obligations and lack of financial support.

-ǁGaroëb became a member of the Damara Advisory Council in 1971, and its chairman in 1977, succeeding Chief David ǁGoreseb.
+ǁGaroëb became a member of the Damara Advisory Council in 1971, and its chairman in 1977, succeeding chief David ǁGoreseb.
 When between 1975 and 1977 the Turnhalle Constitutional Conference was held in Windhoek with the aim of developing a constitution for a self-governed Namibia under South African control, ǁGaroëb "refused to take part".
 Instead he oversaw the Damara Council to merge into the Namibia National Front (NNF), one of the groups opposing the Turnhalle Conference and its results, in 1977.
 He also became the first president of the NNF.